-2200 19 on December 1944, the clearing and surgical station of the 326th Airborne Medical Company near the crossroads small town of Herbaimont, eight miles west of Bastogne, was surprised by an enemy reconnaissance force.
+At 2200 on 19 December 1944, the clearing and surgical station of the 326th Airborne Medical Company near the small crossroads town of Herbaimont, eight miles west of Bastogne, was surprised by an enemy reconnaissance force.
 German tanks and infantry machine-gunned the American tents before seeing red crosses and realizing they faced a hospital.
 LTC David Gold had thought the location was safe in the rear when he and the division supply officer had chosen it that morning, but the division surgeon now had to surrender.
 Some medical personnel had escaped capture by running into the nearby woods.
 A few more now evaded being rounded up in the chaos after a convoy of jeeps transporting wounded arrived and was shot up as well.
-The Germans then withdrew taking
+The Germans then withdrew taking Gold, four of his staff, 130 men of the 326th, all but one of an eight-man attached surgical team, dozens of patients, and whatever equipment and supplies that they did not destroy.1